betterscientificsoftware/bssw.io/WhatToContribute.md

 #### Out-of-scope Content
 - Narrow scope, focused on a particular CSE subcommunity.
 - Tools, processes and practices that have little in common with CSE.
+- Content that is deemed incomplete or biased, as determined by the BSSW leaders.

 #### Does your idea seem to fit?